Just-in-Time Learning: Make a Relational Database in Airtable

 Let's fix this in two ways:

-1. First, in our new juncture table, we'll add a new column that gives additional information.
+1. First, in our new junction table, we'll add a new column that gives additional information.
 In my Pet_Location table, for example, I'll choose a Date type to make this a Date Spotted field, and note that Grumpy was spotted in Central Park on 1/15/2020.

-2. Second, in the same juncture table, I'll combine all the relevant fields to make a unique "Name" for each record.
+2. Second, in the same junction table, I'll combine all the relevant fields to make a unique "Name" for each record.
 This is easiest to do by a formula that concatenates the field contents for each row.
 In the language of data schemas, this will be a calculated rather than manually input field.

 Conclusion